-In fact, he was so dedicated to training his body that his ideas on diet and exercise became an institution in and of itself.
+In fact, he was so dedicated to training his body that his ideas on diet and exercise became an institution itself.
+People across the globe have tried copying his routines.

 So if you are eager to learn more information as to how he perfected his strength, agility, and senses, let’s look a little deeper at the legendary Bruce Lee workout routine for answers.